 At the north end of the arcade was the Adelaide Gallery, a forerunner to the Science Museum.
 Opened by American inventor Jacob Perkins (1766-1849), it didn’t prove that successful and was replaced by an amusement hall in the 1840s.
 It then became home to Signor Brigaldi’s Italian Marionettes in 1852, and during another period was used as a music hall.

-The Lowther Arcade was originally intended to be a destination for luxury goods, but by the late 1840s, most of the shops sold toys and trinkets.
+The Lowther Arcade was originally intended to be a destination for luxury goods.
+Among the early traders were shoemaker Henry West, jewellery comb dealer Adolphus Feistel, tobacconist William Smith, dealer in ‘China and French fancy goods’ Blum Samsom, and shoe/bootmakers Henry West, William James Somerset Kemmish and Henry John Fry.
+By the late 1840s, most of the shops sold toys and trinkets.
 Many of the top shops were owned by French, German and Swiss toymakers.
-Author Charles Dickens described the arcade as a “bazaar principally for cheap toys and mosaic jewellery” in his 1879 Dictionary of London.
+Author Charles Dickens Jnr (1837-1896) described the arcade as a “bazaar principally for cheap toys and mosaic jewellery” in his 1879 Dictionary of London.

-Lowther Arcade’s days were numbered when Coutt’s bank took over the lease of the land in 1901.
+Lowther Arcade’s days were numbered when Coutt’s bank took over the lease of the land in 1901 for £55,000.
+A newspaper report at the time lamented: “If not a national institution, the Lowther Arcade is at least a paradise to which denizens of the nursery go with almost breathless interest.”
 The arcade closed its doors for the last time on 25 March 1902 and was demolished two months later.
 After 165 years down the road at 59 Strand, Coutt’s bank moved to 440 Strand in 1904.
 Its new headquarters were designed by Scottish architect John MacVicar Andersen (1835-1915) and built by Holland and Hannen of Bloomsbury.
 The new bank incorporated the existing frontage so it complemented the Nash-designed buildings either side, which were Grade II* listed in 1969.
 However, seven decades later, it was all change again.
-Betweem 1974 and 1978, Coutt’s was redeveloped by Frederick Gibberd and Partners with the huge glass frontage you see today.
+Between 1974 and 1978, Coutt’s was redeveloped by Frederick Gibberd and Partners with the huge glass frontage you see today.